azimuttapp/azimutt/libs/serde-aml/docs/type.md

 Custom types can be helpful for better semantics, consistency, constraints or even structure data.

-Defining and using a type in AML is very easy:
+Defining and using a type in AML is straightforward:

 ```aml
 type post_status